marq24/ha-goecharger-api2/README.md

 Please note, that __only__ the `pgrid` value is required - the other two fields/sensors are just _optional_.

 ### Example automation

-Please note that this example is for a for SENEC.Home System - if you are using 'my' SENEC.Home Integration you can use the code below 1:1 - in any other case: __You must adjust/replace the sensor identifiers!!!__
+Please note that this example is for a for SENEC.Home System - if you are using 'my' SENEC.Home Integration you can use the code below 1:1 - in any other case: __You must adjust/replace the sensor identifiers!!!__.
+So if you are not a SENEC.Home user please replace the following:

+- `sensor.senec_grid_state_power` with the entity that provide the information in WATT you're currently consuming from the grid (positive value) or you are exporting to the grid (negative value).
+Once the value is negative the go-eCharger might use the available power to start with charging your car.
+- _optional_ `sensor.senec_solar_generated_power` with the entity that provided the total power generation by your PV (in WATT)
+- _optional_ `sensor.senec_battery_state_power` with the entity that provided the power in WATT currently will be used to charge an additional battery (positive value) or will be consumed from the battery (negative value).

 ```
 alias: go-e surplus charging
 description: >-
-  Simple automation to update values needed by go-eChargers for using solar surplus charching.
+  Simple automation to update values needed by go-eChargers for using solar surplus charging.
 trigger:
   - platform: time_pattern
     seconds: /5